Older people urged to get flu vaccine this winter

 “The flu vaccine is the best protection against flu this winter.”

-Ireland has among the highest rates of Covid-19 vaccine take-up in Europe, with more than 91% of over-16s fully vaccinated.
+Ireland has among the highest rates of Covid-19 vaccine take-up in Europe, with more than 91 per cent of over-16s fully vaccinated.

 The country has now moved to offering a booster vaccine to some vulnerable groups.